A Shameful Act

 A Shameful Act: The Armenian Genocide and the Question of Turkish Responsibility (İnsan Hakları ve Ermeni Sorunu, İttihat ve Terakki'den Kurtuluş Savaşı'na) is a 1999 book by Taner Akçam about Armenian genocide denial, originally published in Turkish.
 Paul Bessemer translated content from the original Turkish for the 2006 English translation, and Zoryan Institute members Julie Gilmour and George Shirinian revised the raw translation.

-Akcam states in the book that the Committee of Union and Progress (CUP) orchestrated the genocide out of fear of losing additional territory during World War I. Gary J. Bass wrote in The New York Times that the book is a "dense, measured and footnote-heavy book poses a stern challenge to modern Turkish polemicists".
+Akçam states in the book that the Committee of Union and Progress (CUP) orchestrated the genocide out of fear of losing additional territory during World War I. Gary J. Bass wrote in The New York Times that the "dense, measured, and footnote-heavy book poses a stern challenge to modern Turkish polemicists".
 Kirkus Reviews stated that the author "is unsparing in his evidence, including proof that Turkish officials who refused to obey murderous orders were themselves murdered."

 It received the 2007 Minnesota Book Award for General Nonfiction.

-Kirkus Reviews concluded that the book is "Of profound importance to history—and certain to stir up nests of hornets."
+Kirkus Reviews concluded that the book is "of profound importance to history—and certain to stir up nests of hornets."

-The book's title refers to Mustafa Kemal's statement in which he referred to the deportation of Armenians as a "shameful act".
-Historian Fatma Ulgen writes that the book "remains strangely silent about Kemal’s role in the consolidation of Turkish denial within official Turkish history" and that Akçam's suggestion that Kemal's views of the genocide could serve to foster recognition "rests on a very selective and ahistorical reading of Kemal’s texts".
+The book's title refers to a statement by Mustafa Kemal in which he called the deportation of Armenians a "shameful act".
+Historian Fatma Ulgen writes that the book "remains strangely silent about Kemal's role in the consolidation of Turkish denial within official Turkish history" and that Akçam's suggestion that Kemal's views of the genocide could serve to foster recognition "rests on a very selective and ahistorical reading of Kemal's texts."